• Skip to primary navigation

 Jump to Recipe Print Recipe

-Better known as lomi-lomi, this popular Hawaiian side dish is made from fresh salmon, tomatoes, onions, and scallions, and is always served cold.
+Lomi Salmon, better known as lomi-lomi, is a popular Hawaiian side dish.
+Always served cold, this simple 4-ingredient recipe is made from fresh salmon, tomatoes, onions, and scallions.

 Serving of lomi salmon on a plate, garnished with additonal green onions and nasturtiums.